What is Flash Memory?

 Flash memory is a non-volatile storage technology that does not require power to retain data.
 It is a type of Electrically Erasable Programmable Read-Only Memory (EEPROM), which can be erased and reprogrammed in blocks instead of one byte at a time.
 Named after its ability to erase data in a flash, it was first invented by Dr. Fujio Masuoka while working for Toshiba in the early 1980s.

-The main characteristics of flash memory, like the ability to maintain stored information without power and the potential to endure robust physical conditions, make it an essential technology used in many devices, such as USB drives, memory cards, solid-state drives (SSDs), and even in the memory systems of devices like smartphones, tablets, and digital cameras.
+The main characteristics of flash memory, like the ability to maintain stored information without power and the potential to endure robust physical conditions, make it an essential technology used in many devices, such as USB drives, memory cards, solid-state drives (SSDs), and even the memory systems of smartphones, tablets, and digital cameras.

 flash memory example